 Preparing financial statements in accordance with IFRS requires the application of certain significant accounting estimates.
-It also requires that Management Board exercise its own judgment while applying accounting principles adopted by the Group.
-Matters which require to be assessed in greater detail, are more complex or those for which assessments and estimates are material from the perspective of the consolidated financial statements, are discussed in note 4.
+It also requires that Management Board exercise its own judgment while applying accounting principles adopted by the Company.

-(a) Standards, revisions and interpretations of existing standards which are not yet effective and have not been previously applied by the Group.
+(a) Standards, revisions and interpretations of existing standards which are not yet effective and have not been previously applied by the Company.